If you are a dog lover, this might come as a shock, but not everyone loves dogs. In fact, some people downright despise dogs.

 Accidents happen.
 Dogs destroy property.
 They get into fights.
 Some even bite people.
 If your dog is involved in an unfortunate incident, it's not the time to lay blame on others.
 Be honest and accept the fair share of responsibility.
 You might need to fork over the cash to replace someone's expensive rug or cover another dog's vet bills.

 Do your best to prevent incidents, but be prepared to step up if something does happen.
-The worst thing you can do it to act like your dog is a... perfect angel when everyone else knows darn well that the incident was your dog's fault.
-Plus, if you make someone angry by refusing to accept responsibility for your dog's actions, they might even take legal action.Continue to 11 of 11 below.
+The worst thing you can do it to act like your dog is a perfect angel when everyone else knows that the incident was your dog's fault.
+Plus, if you make someone angry by refusing to accept responsibility for your dog's actions, they might end up taking legal action.
+Worst case scenario, you could lose your dog!

 You Won't Stop Talking About Your Dog

 Yes, you adore your dog.
 Just about every dog owner does.
 But remember that not everyone wants to hear you go on and on about how your dog "did the cutest thing" or how smart/sweet/silly/amazing your dog is.
 They might not want to see 57 photos of your adorable pooch.
 This especially applies to non-dog lovers.
 Non-parents often feel the same way about people who won't stop talking about their kids.
-Take a moment to think about the people you're talking to before you tell endless... doggie tales.
+Take a moment to think about the people you're talking to before you tell endless doggie tales.

 Or, you might just decide to find a new group of friends who are more dog-centric and who definitely want to check out your dog's photos!